WIPACrepo/iceprod/docs/server/details/index.rst

 Most of the code in the IceProd server uses the functional programming style, though there is some of the first style in the GridFTP python bindings.

-Download
-""""""""

-If proxy is set to "match" it will attempt to detect if this is a script and only cache scripts.
-In particular, anything that is a python file or from the svn server is cached.

 Task Communication
 ^^^^^^^^^^^^^^^^^^